 The physical body and the memory are explored equally thus creating a practical awareness and functional development of the movement.

-In all exercises and corrections, you need to consider that you are dealing with an art form, an expression being conveyed to an audience, if you limit yourself to just the mechanics you are doing yourself and the dancer a disservice.
+In all exercises and corrections, you need to consider that you are dealing with an art form, an expression being conveyed to an audience, if you limit yourself to just the mechanics of movement you are doing yourself and the dancer a disservice.
 We should work on possibilities and the range of time, space, and the body itself – and not create limitations.

 A challenging and fluid ballet class that explores not only the aesthetics of ballet but also the functionality of movement and its origins free from mannerisms and other restrictions.

-before we talked
+Before we talked

 before we were fully able to see